Bring the Hands-On Farm Classroom to Your Home!

 This resource will help 1st time milk cow owners learn the ropes..

-“We never even owned a gold fish, but now we have a cow!” –Paola, TX
+“We never even owned a gold fish, but now we have a cow!”

 Hello Fellow Farmers & Future Farmers,

-At Milking School we teach you how to train your first cow with expert tips and tricks.
+In the Milking School DVDs we teach you how to train your first cow with expert tips and tricks.
 How do you get a cow to walk on a lead rope without her running you over?
 How do you teach her to stand still for milking without fighting the stanchion?
 What do you feed her so that she develops a hearty rumen for excellent health?
 Better yet, what is rumen anyways!?

 It will also help experienced owners transition their animals to a more natural lifestyle.